chronon/CakePHP-StripeComponent-Plugin/README.markdown

 Compatibility:
 --------------

-Tested with CakePHP 2.2.x and up, though please not it's not compatible with CakePHP 3.x.
+Tested with CakePHP 2.2.x and up, though please note it's not compatible with CakePHP 3.x.
 The required Stripe PHP API library requires PHP 5 with cURL support.

 Installation:
 -------------